mintproject/MINT-NetCDF-Convention/README.md

 ## Brief summary on NetCDF
 NetCDF (network Common Data Form) is a file format for storing multidimensional scientific data (`variables`) such as pressure, surface temperature, soil moisture content and wind speed.
 It has been adopted as a standard way to represent scientific data as it facilitates data access.
-Its main advantages are[^1]:
+Its main advantages are<sup>[1](#myfootnote1)</sup>:
   - self-describing: it includes information about the data it continas so that no external tables are needed to interpret it
   - machine-independent: portable  across different platforms, eg. MacOS, Windows, Linux
   - scalable: a small subset of a large netCDF file can be accessed efficinetly without reading the entire file

-[^1]: A quick tour of netCDF data: [link](https://is.gd/Kwh6R2)

 We would like to start a discussion on the common convention for structured gridded data for MINT by proposing the following specifications.
 We have consulted the Unidata group's [recommendation](#) on the netCDF attributions for data discovery as well as the [CF Conventions](http://cfconventions.org/) and the [ACDD Conventions](https://is.gd/IKZ3CQ).